New Client Onboarding FAQ

 Many of our new small business clients are looking to transition away from their current 3rd-party IT provider, whether its an individual tech or another MSP company.

-From the start of our onboarding, we encourage new clients to notify their current IT provider of their intent to cancel service, and to explicitly authorize Silverleaf as the new administrative IT contact.
+From the start of our onboarding, we encourage new clients to notify their current IT provider of their intent to change providers, and to explicitly authorize Silverleaf as their new administrative IT contact.

-This way, we are able to work with your previous IT admin to help ensure a smooth “transition of power” – much of which involves securely receiving sensitive admin passwords from them.
+This way, we are able to work with your previous IT admin to help ensure a smooth “transition of power” – much of which involves receiving sensitive admin passwords from them in a secure fashion.

 At the end of onboarding, we officially transfer control of administrative IT functions away from your old provider by changing your passwords.